infor-design/enterprise-wc/doc/MIGRATION-GUIDE.md

 ## Customizing and Themes

-We added a seperate section on ways you can [customize a component](./DOCUMENTATION.md).
-These include using themes, css parts, extending ect.
+We added a separate section on ways you can [customize a component](./DOCUMENTATION.md).
+These include using themes, css parts, extending etc.

 ## Component specific changes